Highlight Automated Code Scan (Command Line)

 What is a Command Line?

-For those who are not familiar with this concept, the Highlight command line is a Java binary which can be programmatically run using scripts and/or automated tasks.
-It replaces the Local Agent user interface using options you can configure in order to automate the code scan and results upload.
+For those who are not familiar with this concept, the CAST Highlight command line is a Java binary which can be programmatically run using scripts and/or automated tasks.
+It replaces the Code Reader user interface using options you can configure in order to automate the code scan and results upload.
 In other words, you can configure the command line once to automatically scan the source code of a folder multiple times.
 You can also exclude (for instance) some technologies/folders you don’t want to scan, and upload the results automatically to the SaaS platform on a regular timeline (e.g., every sprint/release).

 Please read and accept the license agreement prior to downloading the command line.